#1 Customize a Wall

 It's easy and cheap to build, and best of all, no cavernous basement expansion necessary!
 It just goes to show, when you have expensive tastes, there's often a clever, budget-friendly way for your home to accommodate them.

-#9 Create Personalized Features for Your Furriest Family Members
+#9 Create Customized Features for Your Furriest Family Members

 It's your home, but what's yours is also your four-legged buddy's.